progsi/clews/README.md

 CLEWS requires python>=3.10.
 We used python 3.10.13.

-You can create the environment by running [install_requirements.sh](install_requirements.sh).
-Otherwise just check inside that file and do it yourself.
+You should be able to create the environment by running [install_requirements.sh](install_requirements.sh).
+However, we recommend to just check inside that file and do it step by step.

 ## Operation